Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 \subsection{Literature overview and discussion}

-We first give some general background on percolation theory, then highlight the important literature on continuum percolation and the RCM.
+We first give some general background on percolation theory, then highlight the important literature on continuum percolation and the random connection model.
 After this, we put the results of this paper into context.

 The foundations of percolation theory are generally attributed to Broadbent and Hammersley in 1957~\cite{BroHam57}.
 Several textbooks were published, we refer to Grimmett~\cite{Gri99} as a standard reference, and Bollob{\'a}s and Riordan~\cite{BolRio06}, which puts an extra focus on two-dimensional percolation.
 More recent treatments of two-dimensional percolation are the book by Werner~\cite{Wer09} and the survey by Beffara and Duminil-Copin~\cite{BefDum13}.